-- o For each observation, answer the following questions: - How does what you have observed line up with what you are learning about that particular type of development or age group? - What was the most interesting or surprising thing you have learned from this particular observation? - What questions or considerations does this observation raise for you as a future educator?

-Submit your Running Record and Discussion in the Child Development Observation Journal on Blackboard.
+- How does what you have observed line up with what you are learning about that particular type of development or age group? - What was the most interesting or surprising thing you have learned from this particular observation? - What questions or considerations does this observation raise for you as a future educator? - STEP 5: - Scan your Child Observation Log and submit is in the Child Development Observations folder on Blackboard.
 Label each submission with the number of the Observation and the Age of the child.
-You can scan your original Running Record (assuming I can read your handwriting) or retype your notes directly into the Journal.